ArianDannemann/ExpertMode/README.md

 - Elytra don't work at night or during a storm
 - There is no natural regeneration
-- When a player dies, they will reieve a 30 minute cooldown
+- When a player dies, they will receive a 30 minute cooldown

 ### Events